edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 **Key information:**

 -   Our servers use the cache-key to check for a cached version of an asset.
 -   A core component of a cache-key is a relative URL path that starts directly after the hostname.
 This relative URL path is derived from the request whose response is being cached.
-This feature allows you to define a different default cache key to a set of requests.
+The `cache_key_rewrite` feature allows you to customize the default cache key for a set of requests by modifying this value.
 -   This feature does not affect the cache-key assigned to previously cached content.
 -   Pass the following properties: